nasa/webgs/README.md

         GCS Mode -> 'Connect to Hardware'
         Select Input Type -> USB
         IP Address -> {the same IP address Icarous is configured to output to}
+        Component Id -> 5 (Default is 5.
+This is the standard Icarous Config.
+0 will conect to Autopilot in most configurations.)
     4. Ensure the Port and Baud Rate are correct.
     5. Press connect to aircraft.